ArvindeepSingh/WildRydes/README.md

 6. If you used GitHub, you'll need to authorize AWS Amplify to your GitHub account.
 7. In the Branch dropdown select master and choose Next.

+# Module 2: Amazon Cognito User Pool Integration

+## Overview
+In this module, you will integrate Amazon Cognito User Pools to manage user accounts on your WildRydes website.
+Users will register, confirm their email, and sign in to access the site.
+This README provides step-by-step instructions for the setup and usage of the authentication system.

+## Prerequisites
+- AWS account with appropriate permissions.
+- Git installed on your local machine.

+## Setup Instructions

+1. **Clone the repository to your local machine:**

+    ```bash
+    $ git clone <repository-url>
+    $ cd wildryde-site
+    ```

+2. **Module 1: Initial Setup**
+   - Follow the steps outlined in the "Module 1 - Initial Setup" section.

+3. **Module 2: User Registration and Sign-In**
+   - Perform the steps mentioned in the "Module 2 - User Registration and Sign-In" section.

+4. **API Configuration:**
+   - Save the authentication token generated after successful sign-in.

+5. **Notes:**
+   - Ensure email verification for real email addresses.
+   - Verify SES settings for email delivery.
+   - Update Cognito details in `config.js`.

+6. **Deployment:**
+   - Commit and push the changes to your Git repository.

+    ```bash
+    $ git add .
+    $ git commit -m "module_2_changes"
+    $ git push
+    ```

+7. **Testing:**
+   - Open your deployed website and test user registration, confirmation, and sign-in.

+## Troubleshooting
+- Check the Cognito console for user details and confirmations.
+- Verify email delivery settings in the SES console.

+## Next Steps
+Proceed to Module 3 for integrating the Amazon Cognito user pool authorizer with the RESTful API using Amazon API Gateway.

+## Important Notes
+- This README assumes that you have successfully completed Module 1.
+- Follow each step carefully to avoid issues with user registration and confirmation.
+- For real deployments, configure Amazon SES for sending emails from your own domain.